Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 Our focus is elimination, not offsetting.
 One tonne of carbon eliminated, that means not emitted into our atmosphere, is not the same as one tonne of carbon that has been offset.
 By far the more preferable goal is never to have emitted the carbon in the first place.

 Only actions that eliminate emissions reduce an SCI score.
-As such, you cannot reduce an SCI score through carbon offsets, such as [market-based measures](#market-based-measures) or [infrastructure-based measures](#interconnected-infrastructure-based measures).
+As such, you cannot reduce an SCI score through carbon offsets, such as [market-based measures](#market-based-measures).

 ### Market-based Measures